sandeepmj/javascript-variables-comparison-operators/README.md

 <h3>The DOM</h3>
 <p>We've typed <code>document.write()</code> a few times now.
 In English, we're simply telling JavaScript to write something on the document.
-We're not harnessing the power of JavaScript, we're simply writing into a default location on the document.</p>
+However, we're not harnessing the power of JavaScript.
+We're simply writing into a default location on the document.</p>

 <p>Here's where the <strong>DOM</strong>, or <strong>Document Object Model</strong>, comes into play.
 Think of a Webpage as a document.
 The HTML gives structure to the content on the page.
 The document owns all the HTML on the page -- creating an "object" that represents the page and all its content.
 We use JavaScript to access and manipulate, or change, various elements in this document object.
 Later, you'll begin to create new elements where they didn't exist on the page.</p>
 <p>Doesn't quite make sense?</p>